salesforcecli/plugin-user/messages/permset.assign.md

 # examples

-- Assign two permission sets called DreamHouse and CloudHouse to original admin user of your default scratch org:
+- Assign two permission sets called DreamHouse and CloudHouse to original admin user of your default org:

   <%= config.bin %> <%= command.id %> --name DreamHouse --name CloudHouse

-- Assign the Dreamhouse permission set to the original admin user of the scratch org with alias "my-scratch":
+- Assign the Dreamhouse permission set to the original admin user of the org with alias "my-scratch":

   <%= config.bin %> <%= command.id %> --name DreamHouse --target-org my-scratch

-- Assign the Dreamhouse permission set to the specified list of users of your default scratch org:
+- Assign the Dreamhouse permission set to the specified list of users of your default org:

   <%= config.bin %> <%= command.id %> --name DreamHouse --on-behalf-of user1@my.org --on-behalf-of user2 --on-behalf-of user

 # examples.force

-- Assign two permission sets called DreamHouse and CloudHouse to original admin user of your default scratch org:
+- Assign two permission sets called DreamHouse and CloudHouse to original admin user of your default org:

   <%= config.bin %> <%= command.id %> --perm-set-name DreamHouse --perm-set-name CloudHouse

-- Assign the Dreamhouse permission set to the original admin user of the scratch org with alias "my-scratch":
+- Assign the Dreamhouse permission set to the original admin user of the org with alias "my-scratch":

   <%= config.bin %> <%= command.id %> --perm-set-name DreamHouse --target-org my-scratch

-- Assign the Dreamhouse permission set to the specified list of users of your default scratch org:
+- Assign the Dreamhouse permission set to the specified list of users of your default org:

   <%= config.bin %> <%= command.id %> --perm-set-name DreamHouse --on-behalf-of user1@my.org --on-behalf-of user2 --on-behalf-of user